YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/README.md

 cd installation
 conda env create -f environment_suns_2.yml -n suns
 ```
-* Go to Folder “<Anaconda root>/envs/suns/Lib/site-packages/fissa”, overwrite “core.py” with the one provided in the “installation” folder.
+* Go to Folder `<Anaconda root>/envs/suns/Lib/site-packages/fissa`, overwrite `core.py` with the one provided in the `installation` folder.
 If the dataset you used is less than 4 GB, you can skip this step.

 #### Link to Datasets: